 Our proprietary technology platform enables the exchange of, and access to, sensitive information, and security breaches could result in the loss of this sensitive information, theft or loss of actual funds, litigation, indemnity obligations to our customers, fines and other liabilities, including under laws that protect the privacy of personal information, disrupt our operations and the services we provide to our members and Network Partners, damage our reputation and cause a loss of confidence in our products and services.
-While we have security measures in place, if our security measures are breached as a result of third-party action, employee error or otherwise, our reputation could be significantly damaged, our business may suffer and we could incur substantial liability which could result in loss of sales and customers.
+While we have security measures in place, we have experienced limited data privacy incidents in the past.
+If in the future our security measures are breached or unauthorized access to data is otherwise obtained as a result of third-party action, employee error or otherwise, our reputation could be significantly damaged, our business may suffer and we could incur substantial liability which could result in loss of sales and customers.
 If third parties improperly obtain and use the personal information of our customers, we may be required to expend significant resources to resolve these problems.
 A major breach of our network security and systems could have serious negative consequences for our businesses, including:

 - possible fines, penalties and damages;

-- reduced demand for our services;
+- · reduced demand for our services;

-- an unwillingness of consumers to provide us with their payment information;
+- an unwillingness of consumers and other data owners to provide us with their payment information;

-- · an unwillingness of customers to provide us with personal information; and
+- an unwillingness of customers and other data owners to provide us with personal information; and

-- harm to our reputation and brand.
+- · harm to our reputation and brand.